 - Local meetup groups for Go developers

-Comparing Go engineers: the US vs. Europe vs. Asia
+Comparing Golang developers: The US vs. Europe vs. Asia

 American developers are often hired by product companies for the long-term, often with an opportunity for additional training.

 Developers with experience in software development companies (of which there are more in Europe and Asia) usually know 1-2 focus languages in which they have deep expertise and years of experience.
 That’s why contractors from these parts of the world are so valuable — such specialists can bring the most value to a project.

 Americans will be the best at soft skills when developers from Europe are more focused on hard skills, and in Asia, this difference will be even more remarkable.
 This disparity is related to cultural differences and different types of companies and roles.
 When you are a contractor, first and foremost, you are expected to produce results.